maulikdave-fh/notes/msa_eda/4-Event_Driven_Architecture.md

 1. For actions that can be classified as Fire-and-Forget and are asynchronous by nature - Report Generation Event, Product Review Posting
 2. Reliable Delivery - important in financial systems
 3. Infinite stream of data / events - Sensor / IoT data stream to analyze, transform or store in real-time
-4. Anomaly detection / pattern recognition - metrices from servers in monitoring system.
+4. Anomaly detection / pattern recognition - metrics from servers in monitoring system.
 Each data point in isolation is not that interesting or useful, however when we put these events in sequence we gain interesting insights.
 For example, requests/sec for a given service increases, we know that we have to scale-out.
 Similarly, if requests/sec suddenly drops, it indicates some hardware or system problem that needs immediate attention.
 5. Broadcasting
 6. Buffering - to handle sudden surge in requests / traffic spike
 ## Request-Response Model Use-cases